EnriqueNueve/Reflex-Fuzzy-Network/README.md

 ```

 ### Declare network

-The network is tested with the Iris data set.
-The training samples and test samples, X, need to be a numpy array with
-the shape of (sample,features).
-The labels of the training samples and test samples, Y, need the class labels
-to be assigned to natural numbers (1, 2, 3, 4, .....) and also be in the form of a numpy array.
+To use the network, it needs to be declared by calling the class "ReflexFuzzyNeuroNetwork" from the file GRFMMN.py.
+Two tuning parameters are passed during the declaration, gamma, and theta.
+Gamma serves as a tuning factor for the sensitivity of the membership function and theta serves a tuning factor for the expansion criteria.
+Ranges for these values most often fall within [2,4] for gamma and [.1,1] for theta.

 ```
     # --- Declare network --- #